AneudyM/gorest_postman_automation/README.md

 #### 3. Request an access token from Go REST

-To request an access token from Go REST you can use this url: `https://gorest.co.in/consumer/login`
+To request an access token from Go REST you can use this URL: `https://gorest.co.in/consumer/login`

 #### 4. Configuring your access token